maplibre/demotiles/terrain-tiles/README.md

 6.)
 Use a sqlite editor to add in attribution, name, description.
 The attribution it important to comply with the JAXA [use policy](https://earth.jaxa.jp/policy/en.html)

 7.)
-To make the mbtiles into flat files (optional), use a tool like mbutil to extract them
+To make the mbtiles into flat files (optional), use a tool like mbutil to extract them.

     mb-util jaxa_terrainrgb_0-12.mbtiles terrainrgb